Welcome to Systems Winners, your CCTV specialists.

 We appreciate that you visit our home page.

 Do keep in touch & drop us a note anytime!

 Home Users.
-If you want just one or two wireless-enabled video cameras to monitor your home, plus allow for a few days of playback recordings - look for wifi-enabled video cameras that has a uSD slot (microSD slot) that allows you to insert up to 128GB or more, capacity card.
+If you want just one or two wireless-enabled video cameras to monitor your home, plus allow for a few days of playback recordings, do look for wifi-enabled video cameras that has a uSD slot (microSD slot), The uSD slot allows you to insert up to 128GB or more, capacity card.

 In fact, we have customers who are more than satisfied with using an entry-level capacity of 16GB microSD card.
 All you have to do is ensure the wifi-enabled video camera's motion-detection option is set on.

 Office Managers.
 Most offices settle for a digital video recorder (DVR) that stores video streaming from 4 CCTV cameras.
 Well, DVRs also come designed for 8, 16 and 32 cameras input.
 In most of the cases, DVRs have outputs for both VGA and HDMI, allowing for superior live viewing and playback.

 All modern DVRs are capable of being connected to the office network switches - providing real-time "anywhere" video access to authorised users.
 Not only that.
 Modern DVRs have extra features that allow for video from additional IP network cameras to be streamed and stored within the DVR's storage.